node-red/node-red-docker/README.md

 [Docker Command Line](https://docs.docker.com/reference/commandline/cli/)
 is assumed.

-This project also provides the build for the (*to be renamed*) "nodered/node-red-docker" container on [DockerHub](https://hub.docker.com/r/nodered/node-red-docker/).
+This project also provides the build for the `nodered/node-red-docker` container on [DockerHub](https://hub.docker.com/r/nodered/node-red-docker/).

 To run this directly in docker at it's simplest just run